1/2 cup sugar

 2 tbsp almonds, blanched, sliced, roast lightly if you prefer

 Peel the quince, cut in half and remove the core.
 Slice them up then cut each slice in 2-3 chunks.
-Place the quince chunks and the rest of the ingredients in a medium sized pot.
+Place the quince chunks and the rest of the ingredients in a medium-size pot.
 Turn the heat up to high.
-When it starts bubbling turn the heat down to under medium and put the lid on.
-Cook until the quince is tender.
+When it starts bubbling turn the heat down to medium-low.
+Cover and cook until the quince is tender.
 Remove and discard the quince rinds, seeds and cloves.
-Add almond slices.
+Add the almond slices.
 Pour into the bowl.
 Let it cool down.
 Keep in the fridge and serve while it is cold.

 The combination of fruit with pilaf or meat originates from the Ottoman kitchen.
 Currants, raisins, apricots, figs, cherries and grapes are mostly used, dry or fresh.
 We also love to have our fruits as compote:)